The History of Cathedral Square

-by Jess Clarke
+by Jessica Clarke

 In February 1971, the 140-year-old Episcopal Cathedral Church of St. Paul, a historic Burlington landmark, was destroyed by a catastrophic fire.
 Located at the time on the parcel of land now occupied by the soon-to-be-demolished Burlington Town Center, the church was rebuilt on an expansive tract of land at the corner of Battery and Pearl streets, overlooking Lake Champlain and the Adirondacks — land the city traded with the church in order to realize the city’s “urban renewal” vision and build the downtown mall.